modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ### Implicitly declared guess value parameter

-Instead of controlling the guess values for the variable `x` via its `start` attribute as in full Modelica, Flat Modelica makes use of an implicitly declared parameter `guess('x')`.
+Instead of controlling the guess values for the variable `x` via its `start` attribute as in full Modelica, Base Modelica makes use of an implicitly declared parameter `guess('x')`.
 This is called the _guess value parameter_ for `'x'`, and has the same type as `x`.

 The syntax makes use of the new keyword `guess` which is not present in full Modelica.
 (Note that introducing a new keyword will not cause conflict with identifiers used in full Modelica code thanks to name mangling.)